What is Obstructive Sleep Apnea?

 A deviated septum, swollen turbinates, chronic sinus infection, nasal polyps, and nasal allergies are all common reasons for the nose to be congested.
 We offer many options for the correction of snoring and obstructive sleep apnea.
 These procedures are typically done in combination with each other when necessary and take about 15 minutes.
 There is rapid recovery with most patients able to work the next day.

-The non-surgical treatment options offered for Snoring and obstructive sleep apnea include:
+The non-surgical treatment options offered for Snoring and obstructive sleep apnea include the following: